godpeny/pages/main/src/blog-post.16.md

 1. Q vector is $\mathbf{h}_t$ and K vector is $\bar{\mathbf{h}}_s$.
 2. They are aligned and the similarity between hidden state vectors is calculated by using their dot product($\mathbf{h}_t^\top \bar{\mathbf{h}}_s $).
 That is, <b>if a query and key are similar in meaning to one another, multiplying them will yield a large value.
 If they are not well aligned, their dot product will be small or negative, and the subsequent softmax function will result in a small attention weight.</b>
 3. In practice, multiplication is much faster and more computationally efficient for neural networks than additive operations, as it can implemented in fewer steps by using matrix multiplication.

+Similar to addictive attention model, the context from alignment model is used to implement the hidden state of the decoder $\mathbf{h}_t$.

 ##### Local Dot Proudct Attention
 Local attention is little modified as it  selectively focuses on a small window of context.
 First generates an aligned position $p_t$ for each target word at time $t$.
 The context vector $c_t$ is then derived as a weighted average over the set of source hidden states within the window